 Although it's possible to trek the Atlas Mountains all year round, spring (April to May) and fall (September to October) generally offer the best weather.
 Although summers in the Atlas Mountains are typically mild and sunny, temperatures in the mountain valleys often exceed 86°F/ 30°C, while afternoon thunderstorms are not uncommon.
 In winter, nighttime temperatures can plunge to 41°F/ 5°C or lower, while snow precautions including crampons and ice-axes are required above 9,800 feet/ 3,000 meters.
 Weather in the Atlas Mountains can be unpredictable at any time of year and conditions depend heavily on what elevation you're planning to trek to.

 Weather-wise, the best time to visit Morocco's beaches is during the summer, when average temperatures of around 79°F/ 26°C offer plenty of opportunities for catching a tan (as well as an escape from the intense heat of the country's interior).

-The best time to visit Morocco's beaches is arguably during the summer, when average temperatures of around 79°F/ 26°C offer an escape from the intense heat of the country's interior.
-At an average of 70°F/ 20°C in July, sea temperatures are also at their warmest during this time of year.
-However, summer is also peak tourist season, so make sure to book well in advance - especially if you plan on visiting hotspots like Essaouira or Agadir.
+Sea temperatures are also at their warmest during this time of year, with the average water temperature for July recorded at 70°F/ 20°C. However, summer is also peak tourist season, so make sure to book well in advance - especially if you plan on visiting hotspots like Essaouira or Agadir.
+If you prefer fewer crowds and lower prices, consider timing your trip for spring or fall instead.

 Best Time to Visit the Sahara Desert

-Article updated by Jessica Macdonald on August 5th 2016.
+This article was updated by Jessica Macdonald on February 13th 2018.